 I replay conversations hundreds of times in my head.
 Conversations from today, yesterday, and ten years ago.

-I deconstruct and analyze every word that was spoken and every movement and gesture from the other person.
-This isn’t just a manic thing, but something that happens pretty much every single day.
-It fills much of the time I can’t sleep.
+I deconstruct and analyze every word and every gesture.
+This isn’t just a manic thing, but something that happens every single day.
+Ruminating fills part of every night.

-When I run out of conversations I’ve already had, then I start on conversations I need to have.
+When I run out of past conversations, I imagine conversations I need to have.
 I plan what I will say in any given situation and proceed to play out the conversation in my head.
-If it doesn’t feel right, I start over again and play the whole conversation again.
+If part of it feels off, I start over again and play the whole conversation again.

 Still, No Words Spoken

-The ironic thing is that even with all the preparation and all the planning of conversations in advance, when the time comes that I’m actually in a social setting and have the chance to have a real conversation with someone, more often than not I say nothing.
+The ironic thing is, even with all the planning of conversations in advance, when the time comes to actually have a real conversation, I usually say nothing.

-After all, isn’t everyone else judging every word that I say?
-Doesn’t everyone spend most of every night playing back every conversation they’ve ever had?
+After all, isn’t everyone judging every word I say?
+Doesn’t everyone spend every night playing back every conversation they’ve ever had?
 Isn’t that normal?

 It Can Be a Scary Place in Here

-It’s more than just conversations, though.
-That’s probably the easiest thing to relate to if you don’t understand firsthand what it’s like.
+It’s more than just conversations, though, but it’s probably the easiest to understand.

-The Bipolar brain likes to do much, much more.
-Racing thoughts and delusions of grandeur are things that people often associate with Bipolar Disorder.
-While those things do happen, there is lots more.
+The bipolar brain likes to do much more.
+Racing thoughts and delusions of grandeur are things people often associate with bipolar disorder, but they’re only part of the story.

-My brain likes to play worst case scenario.
+My brain likes to play the worst-case-scenario game.
 It is not a fun game.

-If a friend doesn’t immediately come up to me at a gathering, I know I have upset them, and they now hate me.
+If a friend doesn’t immediately come up to me at a party, I know I did something to upset them, and now they hate me.

-When a friend doesn’t call me, then they weren’t really my friend anyway.
-On the other hand, if they do call me, then they are obsessed with me, and I refuse to be smothered.
+When a friend doesn’t call me, then I’m sure they were never really my friend anyway.
+But if they do call me, then they are obsessed with me, and I refuse to be smothered.
 Or I know they’re only calling because they need something from me.